lbechberger/MLinPractice/README.md

-conda install -y -q -c conda-forge matplotlib=3.3.4 conda install -y -q -c conda-forge nltk=3.6.3 conda install -y -q -c conda-forge gensim=4.1.2 conda install -y -q -c anaconda spyder=4.1.5
+conda install -y -q -c conda-forge matplotlib=3.3.4 conda install -y -q -c conda-forge nltk=3.6.3 conda install -y -q -c conda-forge gensim=4.1.2
 ```

 You can double-check that all of these packages have been installed by running `conda list` inside of your virtual environment.
-The IDE can be started by entering the virtual enviornment and using the command `spyder`.

 ## Overall Pipeline